SET UP A BUSINESS IN UAE MAINLAND: USEFUL TIPS FOR YOU TO START

 “Borderless” trading opportunities.
-General trade licenses are perfect for businesses that import, export and trade products such as furniture, clothing, jewelry, handbags, electronics, and more.
+General trade licenses are perfect for businesses that import, export and trade products such as furniture, clothing, jewellery, handbags, electronics, and more.
 These businesses can not only do business in the local Dubai market but in regional and international markets as well.

 Multiple Business Activities are Covered.
-Trade activities within the same, or different, industry can all be covered under a general trade license, which is very advantageous to companies that engage in a variety of business activities.
+Trade activities within the same, or different, the industry can all be covered under a general trade license, which is very advantageous to companies that engage in a variety of business activities.

 #3 TIP: PICKING A SPONSOR

 Expatriates that choose to set their business upon the Dubai mainland are required to secure a UAE national as a sponsor.
 You can choose from a local individual partner or corporate sponsor (also known as a sleeping partner or LP), or a Local Service Agent (LSA).

 Although similar, LPs and LSAs are different.
 The kind of license a business needs will dictate whether an LP or LSA is needed.
 Other than civil companies, branch offices and professional licenses (which work with LSAs), most businesses operating in the Dubai mainland will need to find an individual or corporate LP.

 Since business in Dubai and throughout the UAE relies heavily on personal relationships and trust, the LP is very important.
 The LP will act as a representative of the foreign investor and help facilitate the proper filing of documentation regarding set up, visas and permits, labour agreements and so much more.

 The UAE government insists that the LP hold a 51% share of the business, which also means 51% of the liability.
 LPs are typically compensated with a pre-determined annual lump sum in exchange for their services.